cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

 4  2010-12-01 08:26:00       3.39       17850  United Kingdom
 ```

-According to the description of the data, they include cancellations, identified with a special ID which starts with 'C'.
+According to the description of this data set, it includes cancellations, identified with a special ID which starts with 'C'.
 Indeed, we have 8,905 cancellations, with negative quantities.

 ```
 In [4]: pd.crosstab(df['InvoiceNo'].str.contains('C'), df['Quantity'] < 0)